spiousjoseph/CSCI-4100/groupproject/README.md

 Passenger setup does not have error checking on destination.
 So if an address is inputed that is not an actual address program will result in an error and potentially crash.

-PolylineLayer break interaction of markers which leads to breaking snackbars but marker destination still exists
+PolylineLayer break interaction of markers which leads to breaking snackbars but marker destination still exists.

 ## Contributions